 - Credible: everything should be legitimate businesses/projects to minimise risk to users

 Overall ethereum.org wants to provide a "seamless onboarding experience" for new users.
 For that reason, we add wallets/dapps based on their:

 - interoperability with other products

 Here's our decision framework in more detail.
 Feel free to provide feedback or suggest changes.

-- An audited product – this reduces the risk to our users and shows us that you take security seriously.
+- A security-tested product – whether through audit, an internal security team or some other method, your product's security must be reliably tested.
+This reduces the risk to our users and shows us that you take security seriously.